dnsimple/dnsimple-support/content/articles/record-editor.md

 ---
-meta: The Record Editor gives you the ability to view, create, and manage the DNS records for a domain.
 title: Record Editor
 excerpt: The Record Editor gives you the ability to view, create, and manage the DNS records for a domain.
 categories: